ozantunca/elb-log-analyzer/README.md

 9 - 341: http://onedio.com:80/fonts/font-awesome-4.0.3/fontawesome-webfont.woff?v=4.0.3
 10 - 327: http://www.onedio.com:80/favicon.ico
 ```
 Values in columns can be set to any of the values in logs files which can be seen here http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/access-log-collection.html#access-log-entry-format.
 There are total of 3 extra fields added to these which are `count`, `total_time` and `requested_resource`.

 When `count` is specified, it serves as a **groupBy** method that counts values in the other column and groups them together.
-Note that column1 is `count` by default. `total_time` is obtained by summing up `request_processing_time`, `backend_processing_time` and `response_processing_time`. `requested_resource` is a URL obtained by parsing `request` field. `requested_resource` is column2 by default.
+Note that column1 is `count` by default.

+`total_time` is obtained by summing up `request_processing_time`, `backend_processing_time` and `response_processing_time`.

+`requested_resource` is a URL obtained by parsing `request` field. `requested_resource` is column2 by default.

 Columns can be changed like this:
 ```sh
 	elb-log-analyzer logs/ --col2=client:port
 ```
-We get client IPs that make requests the most.
+This command shows client IPs that make requests the most.
 Example output:
 ```
 1 - 258: 54.239.167.77:6176
 2 - 246: 54.239.167.77:48034